keouck/House-price-prediction/README.md

 # House-price-prediction
 This is a web application that predicts the pricing for your house based on multiple parameters such as location, house features, etc.
-We currently support 6 Indian cities. ie - Delhi, Chennai, Mumbai, Hyderabad, Bengaluru and kolkata.
+We currently support 6 Indian cities. ie - Delhi, Chennai, Mumbai, Hyderabad, Bengaluru and Kolkata.

 ## How to run:

-The easiest way to use this project, is to use the hosted website.
-This project currently doesn't have that right now, but we are working on it and it will be there in the future.
+You can visit the website and use it there.
+Currently the project is under development so the site hasn't been setup yet.

+If you would like to run it locally:

 1. Clone this repository by using git, or download the zip file over [here](https://github.com/dipityli/House-price-prediction/archive/refs/heads/main.zip) and extract.